johnoltman65/filefield_sources/README.txt

    under a "File sources" details.
 You can enable the desired sources for that particular field.

-4) Create a piece of content that uses your file file and try it out.
+4) Create a piece of content that uses your file and try it out.

 Support
 -------